-The Hazard warning facility within Liquid Logic Children's System is intended to record any incidents or situations that are judged to present a risk to a child or adult, including staff.
+The Hazard warning facility within LCS is intended to record any incidents or situations that are judged to present a risk to a child or adult, including staff.
 Once a Hazard has been recorded against a person a warning indicator on LCS will be displayed on the person's main demographics.
 Hazards are recorded in the 'Risks' section of LCS.

 Responsibility for recording

-Child Protection Managers, workers, team managers and Heads of Service, are to ensure that Hazards are recorded where appropriate either directly or through a delegated source.
+Child Protection Managers, workers, team managers, Deputy Heads of Service and Heads of Service, are to ensure that Hazards are recorded where appropriate either directly or through a delegated source.

 Recording of Hazards involving Alleged or Convicted Offenders